Trauma & Post Traumatic Stress Disorder (PTSD)

 Educational Resources for Families

 Effective educational interventions focus on understanding what trauma is, how children may react, what to look for in trauma treatment, and how to respond and cope as a family.
-Specific resources for patients and families include:
+Specific resources for patients and families include Understanding Child Traumatic Stress, Age-Related Reactions to a Traumatic Event, materials for families by child age and by type of trauma, and information about trauma-specific evidence-based treatment.

 Anticipatory Guidance